Aesthetics, Ethics, Politics (II): From the Modern Era to the 20th century

 • will have an overall picture of the most significant developments in aesthetics from early modernity to the 20th century.

-• will be able to understand, to analyse and to present the aesthetic theories of the main thinkers of that period.
+• will be able to understand, analyse and present the aesthetic theories of major thinkers of that period.

 • will be able to compare and evaluate the arguments and the philosophical theses of those thinkers with respect to the relation of art to ethics and politics.